otp-itz/otp-gitops-services/instances/cert-manager/README.md

 3. Using Hive SelectorSyncSet, distribute the secret to child clusters using the clusterDeploymentSelector to determine which clusters, refer to the [Hive documentation] for more info.
 The SelectorSyncSet below, will Sync a secret, in this case our certificates, with a secret in the child cluster called rootca in the namespace vault.
+(Performed once Per Application to be deployed on hub cluster)

 ```
 apiVersion: hive.openshift.io/v1